tompascall/js-to-styles-var-loader/README.md

 npm i
 npm run demo
 ```
 The webpack dev server serves the app on `localhost:8030`.
-In the app we share data between js and sass modules.
+In the app we share data between js, less and sass modules.

 #### Development